GarrettHaley/CS373-Final/index.md

 ### Challenge 1: Reversing Snake [10 pts]
 The first challenge I completed was reversing the snake program.
 This one was pretty easy.
 I was given a python program in which I had to reverse what the code was doing.
 I had to find the username and password asked for in the program.
 The flag was a concatenation of the username and password.
 The full break down can be seen below.

-The first thing I did was to
+The first thing I did was to identify what the username as password are looking for.
+The username is comparing the first user input with the "slither" variable which is a concatenation of various shellcode values defined above it.
+I used a hex to ascii converter I found online.
+The username found was "anaconda".

 <img src="snake0.PNG" alt="hi51" class="inline"/>
 <img src="snake1.PNG" alt="hi51" class="inline"/>